↑

 how to choose christmas events & activities to avoid stress - chalkboard

-At the end of the season, have a discussion with your family.
+At the end of the season, discuss with your family.

 Did everyone enjoy the Christmas and holiday season choices?
 What suggestions for changes do they have?